solex2006/SELIProject/.github/ISSUE_TEMPLATE/WCAG_REQUIREMENT_TEMPLATE.md

 - [Understanding Techniques for WCAG Success Criteria](https://www.w3.org/WAI/WCAG21/Understanding/understanding-techniques)

 # GLOSSARY
+- SELI's content: all contents not created by users (e.g. seli "about" section text)

 :warning: The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119/8174](http://www.rfc-editor.org/info/rfc8174).
 > 1. **MUST** This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.
 > 2. **MUST NOT** This phrase, or the phrase "SHALL NOT", mean that the definition is an absolute prohibition of the specification.